BelhalK/GatesFoundationDataSketch/README.md

 $python sketch.py

-A message will appear at the end of the run on your terminal telling you how to open the generated file
+A message will appear at the end of the run on your terminal telling you how to open the generated file…